Shaddadi/veritex/README.md

     ./verify_all_instances.sh
     ```

-1. Run the repair of the unsafe ACAS Xu neural networks.
+2. Run the repair of the unsafe ACAS Xu neural networks.
 Repaired networks will be saved in /logs and the info will be logged.

     ```bash
     cd examples/ACASXu/repair
     python main_repair_nnets.py
     ```

-### Visulaization
+### IV Visulaization

 Visualize the output reachable domain